krschroeder/baseframe_js/readme.md

 __[View Select Enhance](#select-enhance-plugin)__

 ### Tabs ###
-For tab sections.
-A user can add tabs inside another tabs section.
+Supports tabs inside tab sections.
+Keyboard support with arrow keys working with ADA accessibility to ensure only one tab can be accessed at a time.
 Also, track the state of the tabs using history push or replace states.<br>
 __[View Tabs](#tabs-plugin)__